mcharouk/aws/Certification/machinelearning.md

   * it might not be a good indicator if the dataset is imbalanced.
 For example if there are a lot of TN regarding TP.
 * Precision
   * TP / TP + FP
+  * FP = Positive predictions that are actual negative
   * measures the ratio of correct predictions when the label to predict should be positive.
-  * Precision measures the proportion of **predicted** positive cases that are actually positive
+  * **Precision measures the proportion of predicted positive cases that are actually positive**
   * For example, when detecting a spam, what is important is to be sure that a non spam email should not be classified as spam.
 It has more bad consquences than don't filter a real spam.
 * Recall
   * TP / TP + FN
-  * it's a good metric when cost of false negatives is high.
+  * FN : Negative predictions that are actually positive
-  * Recall measures the proportion of **actual** positive cases that the model correctly identifies.
+  * **Recall measures the proportion of actual positive cases that the model correctly identifies.**
   * For example, a model that should detect an illness.
 If the model identify a patient free of disease wrongly, it can be very annoying.
 For example, if the model predicts a disease to a patient that does not have anything, it's less important, because probably, other studies will show there's no disease.
   * To maximize recall means to minimize the false negatives.
 * F1 score : 2 * Precision * Recall / Precision + Recall
   * It's an indicator that mixes Precision and Recall.
+  * F1 score penalizes models that favors Precision over Recall or the other way around.
+It helps to find a good balance between them.
+Accuracy don't make the differences between the 2 notions.

 * Receiver Operating characteristics
   * ROC curve is a graphical representation of the performance of a classification model at all classification thresholds.
 Basically if threshold is set to 0,5, that means all prediction > 0,5 will be classified as positive.